avafinger/nanopi-m4-ubuntu-base-minimal/README.md

      **Important**

      For every login, kodi will run.
 If you login via ssh you get **kodi** on main screen.
-     Remember to exit **kodi** if you are goingo to access the board remotely
+     Remember to exit **kodi** if you are going to access the board remotely

 # Mainline Kernel on NanoPi M4